ibexa/documentation-developer/docs/templating/twig_function_reference/checkout_twig_functions.md

 # Checkout Twig functions

-You can use checkout Twig functions to get information about the checkout process, as well as total values related to cart and cart items.
+You can use checkout Twig functions to get information about the checkout process, and total values related to cart and cart items.

 ### `ibexa_checkout_step_label()`